ArduPilot/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 .. image:: ../../../images/AntennaTracker_ConnectToGCS_Radio.jpg
     :target: ../_images/AntennaTracker_ConnectToGCS_Radio.jpg

-A second pair of radios (or even a :ref:`bluetooth data link <planner:common-mission-planner-bluetooth-connectivity>`) can be used to connect the Antenna Tracker controller to the PC running the ground station.
+A second pair of radios (or even a :ref:`bluetooth data link <copter:common-mission-planner-bluetooth-connectivity>`) can be used to connect the Antenna Tracker controller to the PC running the ground station.
 If using a :ref:`SIK radio <copter:common-sik-telemetry-radio>` the Net IDs of the radios connecting the Antenna Tracker to the PC